-A common pitfall for many people is that gnawing craving for sugar: that candy, donut, cookie, ice cream, chocolate bar… Or how about that carb craving of a bagel, bowl of pasta, or baguette?
+A common pitfall for many people is that gnawing craving for sugar.
+They can’t stop thinking about that candy, donut, cookie, ice cream, chocolate bar… Or how about that carb craving of a bagel, bowl of pasta, or baguette?

 What causes sugar cravings?

 We’ve all encountered those energy slumps, usually in the early- to mid-afternoon, where we start getting tired and need something to get us through the rest of the day.
-Unfortunately when you have “hit the wall” and need that pick-me-up, you usually go for the quickest sugar boost — the cookie, the donut, the pasta, something usually with no real nutritive substance.
-So when it hits your system in a matter of minutes, you get that energy burst, thanks to the “sugar high,” and can continue to push through…. or can you?
+Unfortunately when you’ve hit the wall and need that pick-me-up, you usually go for the quickest sugar boost — the cookie, the donut, something usually with no real nutritive substance.
+When it hits your system in a matter of minutes, you get that energy burst thanks to the “sugar high” and can continue to push through…. or can you?

-In addition to messing with your blood glucose (blood sugar) as well as insulin (a hormone which signals cells in the body to soak up blood sugar so it can be used for energy or stored for later) levels, this snacking behavior only makes you crave more sugar in the long run.
+In addition to messing with your blood glucose (blood sugar) as well as insulin (a hormone which signals cells in the body to soak up blood sugar) levels, this snacking behavior only makes you crave more sugar in the long run.
 It can also lead to the potential for health issues, such as diabetes or cortisol (stress hormone) dysregulation.

 As there is no real nutritive substance to maintain that sugar you have consumed, it gets burned through very fast, leaving you craving something else almost immediately.
-Consuming these empty sugar calories usually leads to you eating more.
-Generally, this is due to you eating very quickly during these moments, not taking the time to taste your food and allowing proper digestive processes to take place and then consequently not hearing your body when it says it is full.
-At the same time, you don’t stay full for very long because of the lack of nutrients in the sugar rich-food you have consumed, leaving you hungry again, and craving more sugar to get that “quick fix.”
-And oftentimes, before you know it, this process becomes a vicious cycle throughout the day.
+Consuming these empty sugar calories usually leads to you eating more than you normally would or should.
+Generally, this is due to you eating very quickly during these moments, not taking the time to taste your food and allow proper digestive processes to take place.
+Consequently, you don’t hear your body when it says it is full.
+Then, you don’t stay full for very long because of the lack of nutrients in the sugar rich-food you have consumed, so you find yourself hungry again and craving more sugar to get that “quick fix.”
+Before you know it, this process becomes a vicious cycle throughout the day.

 How stress affects sugar cravings